joey-augustin/RuleOfLife/README.md

 # RuleOfLife
-This is an entirely Claude-generated application that I have been building through debugging, reshaping, and redesigning through thorough and effective prompting.
+This is a primarily Claude-generated application that I have been building through debugging, reshaping, and redesigning through thorough and effective prompting.